autogluon/autogluon/docs/tutorials/multimodal/object_detection/detection_eval_fasterrcnn_voc.md

 Annotations  ImageSets  JPEGImages labels.txt
 ```

-Where `labels.txt` shall be added to include all the labels in the dataset:
+Here `labels.txt` shall be added manually to include all the labels in the dataset.
+In this example, the content of `labels.txt` is shown as below:

 ```
 aeroplane